PrefectHQ/prefect/docs/orchestration/execution/dask_cloud_provider_environment.md

-development and interactive testing, either using ECS (instead of Fargate) or creating a Dask cluster manually (with Dask Cloud Provider or otherwise) and then using `RemoteDaskEnvironment` or just ` DaskExecutor` with your flows will result in a much better and fast development experience.
+development and interactive testing, either using ECS (instead of Fargate) or creating a Dask cluster manually (with Dask Cloud Provider or otherwise) and then using `RemoteDaskEnvironment` or just ` DaskExecutor` with your flows will result in a much better and faster development experience.
 :::

 #### Requirements

 The Dask Cloud Provider environment requires sufficient privileges with your cloud provider in order to run Docker containers for the Dask scheduler and workers.
-It's a good idea to test Dask Cloud Provider directly and confirm that it's working correctly before using `DaskCloudProviderEnvironment`.
+It's a good idea to test Dask Cloud Provider directly and confirm that it's working properly before using `DaskCloudProviderEnvironment`.
 See [this documentation](https://cloudprovider.dask.org/) for more details.